hetznercloud/hcloud-cloud-controller-manager/docs/explanation/robot-support.md

 If you only plan to use a single Robot server, you can also use an "Admin login" (see the `Admin login` tab on the [server administration page](https://robot.hetzner.com/server)) for this server instead of the account credentials.

-> **Running without credentials:** If you manage nodes externally (e.g., via Talos) and only need the Load Balancer IP target integration, you can omit Robot API credentials.
+> **Running without credentials:** If you manage nodes externally (e.g., via Talos) and only need the Load Balancer controller, you can omit Robot API credentials.
 The HCCM will derive targets from the Kubernetes Node's `InternalIP` instead.
 This requires `use-private-ip` and disabling the node controllers.
 See the [LB-only without credentials guide](../guides/robot/lb-only-without-credentials.md) for setup instructions.